|Article databases can lead you to more focused information on various aspects of your country in magazines and journals.

 For example, check out Critical Arts: A Journal of South-North Cultural and Media Studies which provides an African and Third World perspective of media, culture, and social theory.

-If the full text of the article is not available immediately in the database, click on the Check for Full Text link to locate
+If the full text of the article is not available immediately in the database, click on the Full Text Finder link to locate

 the full text in another database.